 - Sêr Cymru National Research Network Early Career Personal Fellowship award, 2015-2018 Title: Bridging the gap between computational fluid and solid dynamics: embedding advanced technologies into Welsh industries through massive parallelisation, £150.0 K, PI.

-- A first order hyperbolic framework for thermo-elasticity and thermo-plasticity (current) Student name: Ataollah Ghavamian.
-Other supervisor: Professor Antonio J. Gil.
+- A first order hyperbolic framework for thermo-elasticity (second supervisor)

-- An upwind cell centred finite volume method for large strain explicit solid dynamics in OpenFOAM (awarded in 2018) Student name: Jibran Haider.
-Other supervisor: Professor Antonio J. Gil.
+- An upwind cell centred finite volume method for large strain explicit solid dynamics in OpenFOAM (thesis, awarded in 2018)

 - Mechanis of Structures 2A